Published April 29, 2015 by Scott Allen Burns, last updated Nov 1, 2018

 The column vector has three elements, , , and .
 The matrix has three rows (called the three “color matching functions”) and columns, where is the number of discretized wavelength bands.
 In this study, all computations are performed with 36 wavelength bands of width 10 nm, running over the range 380 nm to 730 nm.
 The stimulus vector also has components, representing the total power of all wavelengths within each band.
 The specific color matching functions I use in this work are the CIE 1931 color matching functions.
 (Note that I’m using the symbol here; the standard matrix is x 3, and so indicates that it has been transposed.)

 The stimulus vector can be constructed as the product of an diagonal illuminant matrix, , and an reflectance vector, .
-Matrix is usually normalized so the tristimulus value is 1 when is a perfect reflector (contains all 1s).
+The computation of is usually normalized so the tristimulus value is equal to 1 when is a perfect reflector (contains all 1s).
 The normalizing factor, , is thus the inner product of the second row of and the illuminant vector, , yielding the alternate form of the tristimulus value equation

 The transformation from tristimulus values to sRGB is a two-step process.
 First, a 33 linear transformation, , is applied to convert to , which is a triplet of “linear RGB” values: